 - Make a concerted effort to attend all bi-monthly board meetings (last Wednesday of the month (with exception of Nov.), committee meetings and functions (as scheduled), such as special events.

-- Attend the annual board and staff retreat (April).
+- Attend the board and staff retreat (as scheduled).

 - Be informed and enthusiastic about Farmshed’s mission, services, policies, and programs.